Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Hereditary Graph Properties

-If $k < R(p, q)$, we can check every vertex subset $X$ of size $k$ on every layer and check whether $G[X] \in \Pi$ on at least $\ell$ layers.
-The time to do that is bounded by $t{n \choose k}f(k)$ where $f(k)$ the time to check membership of $\Pi$.
-Note that $k$ is bounded by $R(p, q)$ and $p$ and $q$ are constants only depending on $\Pi$.
-Hence, we get a polynomial running time.
+If $k < R(p, q)$, then we consider every order-$k$ vertex subset $X$ and check whether $G[X] \in \Pi$ in at least $\ell$ layers.
+If this is the case for some~$X$, then we output~$X$; otherwise, we output that the instance is a no-instance.
+The running time for this algorithm is~$O(t{n \choose k}f(k))$ where $f(k)$ is the time to check membership of $\Pi$.
+Note that $k$ is constant since~$k<R(p,q)$ and $p$ and $q$ are constants only depending on $\Pi$.
+Hence, the overall running time is polynomial.

-\item For this proof, we introduce nested Ramsey numbers as follows.
+\proofparagraph{Statement 2.} The \NP-hardness follows from the \NP-hardness of the single-layer case.
+For the proof of fixed-parameter tractability, we introduce nested Ramsey numbers as follows.